pramnora/qb64/cryptography/rot13/README.md

 > A B C D E F G H I J K L M
 > N O P Q R S T U V W X Y Z

 -(The letter, below...corresponds to the letter on top;
-  the letter, on top...corresponds to the letter below.)-
+  the letter, on top...corresponds to the letter below;
+  so, A, is translated to become, N;
+  and, N, is translated to become, A.)-

 ...and, now, you are all set to do your 'encoding/decoding' process...as the following example shows: